Jintze/Hangman-Team5-1/README.md

 Description:

 The game initiates at the difficulty selection screen.
+The player begins the game by selecting the desired difficulty.

-The difficulties are as follows:
+The difficulties are as follow:

 Easy:</br>
   Contains words from the 1st most used English word to the 333rd most used English word.